-Component for the three March 3 March nterest expense months ended 1, 2010 and 31, 2009 Dusands) Decreases to interest expense due to: Repayment of mortgages \$ (1,813) Principal amortization of continuing debt and other (excluding senior notes) (1,373) Total decreases to interest expense \$ (3,186) Increases to interest expense due to: New mortgages/properties placed in-service \$ 1,290 Issuance of 5.875% senior notes due 2019 on October 9, 2009 10,290 Decrease in capitalized interest costs 4,023 Interest expense associated with the adjustment for the equity component allocation of our unsecured exchangeable debt 682 Total increases to interest expense \$ 16,285 Total change in interest expense \$ 13,099
+Component expens mo Marci Ma nge in interest se for the three onths ended h 31, 2010 and arch 31, 2009 thousands) Decreases to interest expense due to: Repayment of mortgages \$ (1,813) Principal amortization of continuing debt and other (excluding senior notes) (1,373) Total decreases to interest expense \$ (3,186) Increases to interest expense due to: New mortgages/properties placed in-service \$ 1,290 Issuance by our Operating Partnership of 5.875% senior notes due 2019 on October 9, 2009 10,290 Decrease in capitalized interest costs 4,023 Interest expense associated with the adjustment for the equity component allocation of our Operating Partnership's unsecured exchangeable debt 682 Total increases to interest expense \$ 16,285 Total change in interest expense \$ 13,099

 The following properties are included in the repayment of mortgages line item: Reservoir Place, Ten Cambridge Center and 1301 New York Avenue.
-The following properties are included in the new mortgages/properties placed in-service line item: Democracy Tower, Wisconsin Place Office and Reservoir Place.
+The following properties are included in the new mortgages/properties placed inservice line item: Democracy Tower.
+Wisconsin Place Office and Reservoir Place.